-- 1. Bulk porting or bulk transfer of subscribers from one TSP to other TSP(s) is not a phenomenon envisaged in any of the provision of the MNP Regulations.
+Bulk porting or bulk transfer of subscribers from one TSP to other TSP(s) is not a phenomenon envisaged in any of the provision of the MNP Regulations.
 The fundamental concept of MNP is to ensure that the subscribers are able to choose the services of the TSPs of their CHOICE while continuing with their mobile numbers.
-Thus, we don't suggest that there should be any mechanism to facilitate or encourage the bulk porting or bulk transfer of subscribers from one TSP to other TSP(s). - 2.
+Thus, we don't suggest that there should be any mechanism to facilitate or encourage the bulk porting or bulk transfer of subscribers from one TSP to other TSP(s).

 The transfer of a subscriber from one TSP to another TSP is being done as per the provisions of the MNP Regulations.
 It would not be appropriate to allow any TSP to transfer its subscribers in bulk to another TSP in any situation including closure of services.
-This will not only go against the concept of choice for the subscriber(s) but also runs the danger of creating a non level playing field and discrimination against other TSPs. - 3.
-Thus, we strongly recommend that in any situation including discontinuation of services, bulk porting of subscribers should not be allowed.
-However, below are some of the changes we recommend in the MNP Regulations to ensure the smooth porting out of the subscribers in the event of closure of the access services or change of access technology by any TSP: - a) The rejection due to AON<90 days should be removed at the level of MNPSP and it should only be allowed at the level of the donor operator. - b) The donor operator should be allowed to generate UPC from the system for all such subscriber who neither generated the UPC on their own nor opted for the new technology. - c) The date of such UPC code should be valid for 1 more month from the date of closure of the service to ensure smooth port out of the remaining subscribers. - d) After expiry of that extra 1 month period, the remaining subscribers should get disconnected.
-In the case of such disconnection, if there are any ported in MDNs, the same should be allowed to return immediately to the original number range holder.
+This will not only go against the choice of the subscriber(s) but also create non level playing field and discrimination amongst the other TSPs.

+We strongly recommend that in any situation including discontinuation of the services, bulk porting of subscribers should not be allowed.
+We also recommend some changes as follows in the MNP Regulations to ensure the smooth porting out of the subscribers in the event of closure of the access services or change of access technology by any TSP:

+- i.
+The rejection due to AON<90 days should be removed at the level of MNPSP and it should only be allowed to the donor operator. - ii.
+The donor operator should be allowed to generate UPC from the system for all such subscriber who neither generated the UPC on their own nor opted for the new technology. - iii.
+The date of such UPC code should be valid for one more month from the date of closure of the service to ensure smooth port out of the remaining subscribers.